How are Gambly's edges different (and better)?

 There are a multitude of ways to make profitable bets, all of which ultimately come down to determining the “fair price” for a bet and uncovering situations when sportsbooks are most off from that number.

 Top-down betting is the optimal path for almost all bettors, though, because it allows one to leverage the cumulative knowledge of other smart bettors.
-When Pinnacle–a sharp sportsbook that takes action from the best gamblers–moves a line to -115 and FanDuel is still at even money, it signals that Pinnacle has information (likely from a sharp bettor) that signals even money at FanDuel is probably now a good bet.
+When Pinnacle–a sharp sportsbook that takes action from the best gamblers–moves a line to -115 and DraftKings is still at even money, it signals that Pinnacle has information (likely from a sharp bettor) that signals even money at DraftKings is probably now a good bet.

 The benefits of top-down betting include: